precice/precice.github.io/content/docs/installation/building-from-source/installation-source-dependencies.md

 ### macOS

-These instructions were written for macOS Catalina (10) ([release history](https://endoflife.date/macos)).
-We are aware of users using preCICE in newer macOS versions, including macOS Big Sur (11), while our [automated tests](https://github.com/precice/precice/actions/workflows/build-and-test-mac.yml) run on the [GitHub Actions macos-latest runner](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources).
-Contributions to this section would be particularly helpful.

 First, install `XCode Command Line Tools` from the [Apple Developer page](https://developer.apple.com/download/more/) or from XCode.

 You can then install all dependencies using [Homebrew](https://brew.sh/):